apache/drill/_docs/configure-drill/020-configuring-drill-memory.md

 a Drillbit.
 The on-heap memory for Drill is typically set at 4-8G (default is 4), which should suffice because Drill avoids having data sit in heap memory.

-The [`planner.memory.max_query_memory_per_node`]({{site.baseurl}}/docs/configuration-options-introduction/#system-options) system option value determines the memory limits per node for each running query, especially for those involving external sorts, such as window functions.
-When you have a large amount of direct memory allocated, but still encounter memory issues when running these queries, increase the value of the option.
+As of Drill 1.5, Drill uses a new allocator that improves an operator’s use of direct memory and tracks the memory use more accurately.
+Due to this change, the sort operator (in queries that ran successfully in previous releases) may not have enough memory, resulting in a failed query and out of memory error instead of spilling to disk.

+The [`planner.memory.max_query_memory_per_node`]({{site.baseurl}}/docs/configuration-options-introduction/#system-options) system option value sets the maximum amount of direct memory allocated to the sort operator in each query on a node.
+If a query plan contains multiple sort operators, they all share this memory.
+If you encounter memory issues when running queries with sort operators, increase the value of this option.
+If you continue to encounter memory issues after increasing this value, you can also reduce the value of the [`planner.width.max_per_node`]({{site.baseurl}}/docs/configuration-options-introduction/) option to reduce the level of parallelism per node.
+However, this may increase the amount of time required for a query to complete.

 ## Modifying Drillbit Memory